If you have relationship OCD, or ROCD, you may live with persistent unwanted thoughts about your bonds and loved ones.

 - mentally checking for signs or feelings that you might not love your partner

-- attempting to control what your partner wears, says, or does
+- attempting to control your partner, including what they wear, say, or do

 - spending a lot of time envisioning being happy with your partner to make up for the feelings of doubt